dinizoangelo11/Inter-VLAN-Routing-Project/README.md

-- Switch 0 and Switch 1 are Layer 2 Access Switches
+- Switch0 and Switch1 are Layer 2 Access Switches
-- Multilayer Switch 0 is a Layer 3 Switch
+- SwitchL3 is a Layer 3 Switch
 - G0/1 Port on Switch 0 connects to G0/1 Port on SwitchL3
 - G0/2 Port on Switch 1 connects to G0/2 Port on SwitchL3